GRANITE RIDGE RESIDENCE

 The exterior is a harmony of materials: clear western red cedar, Douglas fir, and Montana moss rock.
 The front entry, steps and spa area are paved with New York blue stone, lending a tinge of contrasting blue to the whole design

 In the end, this home came to be as a collaboration between all parties.
-Our clients’ vision was a clean, simple, rational design, with highest quality products, and executed to the highest construction standards.
+We understood from the start our clients’ vision as a clean, simple, rational design, with highest quality products, and executed to the highest construction standards.